 - Black cumin seed oil, also called nigella sativa, has been of interest to the medical community lately and may have a role in treating eczema.
 I take a teaspoon of it a day orally because I think it has an overall anti-inflammatory effect on the body.
 I do think my perioral dermatitis, a close cousin of eczema, has responded well to the addition of black seed oil.

 - Repeat after me: “I MUST eliminate sodium lauryl and sodium laureth sulfate from my toothpaste, my shampoo, my hand soap, my body wash, my laundry detergent, and my dish soap.”
 SLS is in almost everything that foams, and is a very effective skin irritant.
 I can’t tell you how many people I’ve seen who were shocked to find out that their natural laundry detergent or toothpaste contained it.
 The good news?
-Eliminating SLS in your life can make a HUGE difference in your eczema.
+Eliminating SLS in your life will make a HUGE difference in your eczema.

 - Synthetic fragrance is another offender when it comes to eczema—scan your labels for the words “fragrance” or “parfum”, and choose products with no scent or only small quantities of skin-friendly essential oils.